 Michael Parry Mazur Library

-The Heartland Institute is proud to make available to the public the Michael Parry Mazur Memorial Library, the Midwest’s best library on freedom and limited government with more than 14,600 books.
+The Heartland Institute is proud to make available to the public the Michael Parry Mazur Memorial Library, one of the nation's best libraries on freedom and limited government with more than 14,600 books.
 The library is located at The Heartland Institute at 3939 North Wilke Road in Arlington Heights, Illinois.
 You can browse everything in the library via this online database.

 About the Collection